-The first wharf, built in 1894, was a wooden T shaped structure located at the northern end of the present steel and concrete jetty.
+The first jetty was built in 1894, in the centre of the current “D” shaped jetty.
+At low tide you can still see the original pylons.
+Then a wooden T shaped structure located at the northern end of the present steel and concrete jetty was built.
 It was linked to the town of Derby by a horse drawn tramway, crossing the mud flats via a causeway where the present day road is located.
 Wool and pearl shell were the major exports in the early days.
 In 1964, when the new jetty was built, live cattle were exported and fuel, oil and provisions were the main imports.
-The last passenger ship visited in 1973 .
+The last passenger ship visited in 1973.
 The Jetty is a popular place from which to view the stunning sunsets over King Sound or to fish for silver cobbler, shark, golden grunter, north west salmon and mud crabs on the incoming tides.
 These tides are Australia’s highest and the second highest in the southern hemisphere.

 The Centenary Pavillion

-Located at the jetty, this Pavilion tells of the geography and history of King Sound and the Port of Derby.
-The Pavilion features a colourful 28sqm mosaic tile floor depicting facets of life in the district.
+Located at the jetty, this Pavilion has interpretative boards which tell about the history of the wharf, the mangroves and King Sound.
+The Pavilion features a colourful 28sqm mosaic tile floor created by the community of Derby depicting facets of life in the district.